 The Current Students page of the Mitchell Hamline website includes substantial information that will be relevant to students from the first year through graduation.
 Students should check this website for a copy of the Student Handbook, course and registration information, exams scheduling, accommodations, academic calendars, and much more.
 Access to webpages of specific offices, services, and programs is available through the Departments tab located on the left side.
 The school posts information about weather related campus closing or other adjustments to normal operations on this page.
-See, https://mitchellhamline.edu/students/.

 In addition to emails, the Student News section of the Current Students page is another important informational resource.
 Students are responsible for information posted here and are expected to check it routinely.
 Students may opt receive Student News via email by subscribing here.
-To submit an announcement for Student News, go to: https://mitchellhamline.edu/students/submit-student-news-announcement/
+To submit an announcement for Student News, go to: Submit Student News Announcement.